-- Plan experience differing from the actuarial assumptions; - Future changes in the actuarial assumptions; - Increases or decreases expected as part of the natural operation of the methodology used for these measurements (such as potential additional contribution requirements due to changes in the plan's funded status); and, - Changes in the plan provisions or accounting standards.
+- Plan experience differing from the actuarial assumptions; - Future changes in the actuarial assumptions; - Increases or decreases expected as part of the natural operation of the methodology used for these measurements; and, - Changes in the plan provisions or accounting standards.

 Due to the limited scope of our assignment, we did not perform an analysis of the potential range of such measurements.